Chania Crete – Travel Guide to Chania 2023

 What is the best way to get from Chania, Crete to the Samaria Gorge Hike?

 The best way to get from Chania, Crete to the Samaria Gorge hike is by taking a bus.
-There are several bus companies that operate daily buses from Chania to the village of Xyloskalo, which is the starting point of the hike.
+Several bus companies operate daily buses from Chania to the village of Xyloskalo, which is the starting point of the hike.
 The journey takes about 2 hours and buses depart from the main bus station in Chania early in the morning.

 Alternatively, you can also take a taxi from Chania to Xyloskalo, but this can be more expensive and less convenient.